soarb/clojurescript-om-adventures/README.md

 ## Protip!
 `(swap! app-state update-in [:contacts 1] assoc :first (str "Alice " "In Wonderland"))`

-If we deconstruct this, we're invoking the swap! function which will _apply_ the `update-in` function to the current atom state `app-state`.
+If we deconstruct this, we're invoking the `swap!` function which will _apply_ the `update-in` function to the current atom state `app-state`.

 The `update-in` function allows us to change the value in a map at a specific key path.
 It takes a sequence of keys `[:contacts 1]` (the path within the map to the value we want to update) and a function `assoc` that will take the old value plus any arguments supplied to it `:first (str "Alice " "In Wonderland")`

+Simples! :)